 In my last post, I tried to explained the ins and outs of the French Baccalauréat (Bac Général).
 Now, seeing as the English Baccalauréat is tomorrow, I am going to explain specifically how the English Baccalauréat is structured for non-OIB students.

-The English exam has three parts:
+The English exam has four parts:

 - Compréhension orale (listening comprehension)

 - Compréhension écrite (reading comprehension)

 - Expression écrite (writing comprehension)

 For ES and S students, the English Baccalauréat is worth a coef.
 3; for L students, it is either worth either a coef 4 or a coef 8, depending on which world language they choose to specialize in.
 Additionally, L students do not partake in the the listening comprehension part of the exam.